omidvatan94/PGOS/pgos-backend/README.md

 # PGOS: The Back End

-This Rails app was deisgned to handle the database and API for PGOS, a system designed to house a list of work orders for Perfectly Ground Coffee, and for creating new work orders
+This Rails app was designed to handle the database and API for PGOS, a system designed to house a list of work orders for Perfectly Ground Coffee, and for creating new work orders

 ## Contents